sebastian-ahmed/adventure_game/README.md

 # Feature and Task Backlog
 - Add automated unit tests for game classes
 - Add more source-level documentation
-- De-couple concept of blocking and resolvable obstructions.
-For example, allow a "fire" which you can pass through with damage to be put out with "water"
+- ~~De-couple concept of blocking and resolvable obstructions.
+For example, allow a "fire" which you can pass through with damage to be put out with "water"~~ Completed on 12/31/2020
 - Add a level chaining feature, i.e., instead of ending at the “exit room”, load a next-level (if specified).
 This could be used to implement multiple floors (upstairs, downstairs etc)